Netlabbuilder/apache/README.md

      [hungtx@linux ~]$
      ```
 6. Access the default AlmaLinux Test Page by openning `http://locahost` or `http://127.0.0.1` on the same AlmaLinux machine/server
-7. To access the default AlmaLinux Test Page from other machines or clients, please first verify if firewalld service is running or not with `systemctl status firewalld.service`.
+7. To access the default AlmaLinux Test Page from other machines or clients, please first verify if `firewalld.service` is running or not with `systemctl status firewalld.service`.
 If firewalld is running, verify if http service is allowed or not with `firewall-cmd --list-services`:
      ```
      [hungtx@linux ~]$ systemctl status firewalld.service
      ● firewalld.service - firewalld - dynamic firewall daemon